Stir Fry Sauce

 1. Add the corn starch, sesame oil, and soy sauce to a mason jar.

-2. Close the lid, and shake to combine
+2. Close the lid, and shake it all up until it is combined.

 step by step photos of making the stir fry sauce